GyroGyro/GyroGyro/README.md

 <h2>I'm a Student and Developer</h2>

-- 🏫 Learning Python, C++, C#, JavaScript and Java🔥🔥
+- 🏫 Learning Python, JavaScript and Java🔥🔥
 - 🥅 To become a Full stack Developer 👩‍💻
 - 👯‍♂️ I am looking to collaborate with other developers
 - ☕ I love energy drink
-- 🎉 Fun fact: I love listen to music

 <h1>Skills 🚀</h1>